FerretCode-Freelancing/hawthorn/README.md

 ## benchmarks

-- when running with low build volume & number of containers, hawthorn seems to use around 15 MB of memory and <1% CPU
+- when running with low build volume & number of containers, hawthorn uses around 15 MB of memory and <1% CPU